pnlpal/dictionariez/privacy.md

 ## Data Collection and Storage

 ### Free Version
-By default, Dictionariez does not collect any browser information or personal user data.
+By default, Dictionariez/Ordböcker/SidePal does not collect any browser information or personal user data.
 Your lookup history and settings are stored locally in your browser's storage and synced using the browser's built-in sync service.

 **TTS Trial**: Free users can trial our Text-to-Speech (TTS) service with limited usage.
 When using this feature, the selected text is temporarily sent to our servers to generate speech audio.